About TMS Therapy for Depression

 In clinical practices there have been rare reports of seizures.
 These instances of seizures were associated with the use of Wellbutrin or alcohol.
 To help mitigate this risk, patients are asked to stop the use of Wellbutrin before beginning TMS and to abstain from alcohol during the course of their TMS treatment.
 Rarely, patients may develop manic symptoms during TMS.

-Is Transcranial Magnetic Stimulation (TMS) like electroconvulsive therapy (ECT)?
+Is TMS similar to electroconvulsive therapy (ECT)?

 No. While both procedures are effective in treating depression, TMS is very different from ECT.
 During TMS therapy, the patient is awake and alert throughout the entire treatment.
 No sedation is necessary with TMS treatment, and patients are able to safely transport themselves to and from therapy.
 Patients are able to return to their daily activities immediately after TMS treatments.
 There were no negative impacts on memory or concentration reported with TMS therapy.

-Is Transcranial Magnetic Stimulation (TMS) therapy right for me?
+Is TMS therapy right for me?

 While TMS therapy has been proven to be an effective treatment for depression, not all patients will benefit from it.
 Patients should be carefully monitored during the course of their treatment for worsening symptoms, suicidal thoughts or behaviors, or unusual behaviors.
 Families and caregivers should be involved in monitoring the TMS patient, and be able to notify the patient’s treatment provider of any sudden changes in mood or behavior.
 Patients should discuss with their doctor the potential risks and benefits of TMS therapy, and make the best treatment decision for them.

-Is Transcranial Magnetic Stimulation (TMS) covered by insurance?
+Is TMS covered by insurance?

 TMS is covered by most health insurance plans after the patient has failed at least 4 antidepressant medications.